-- 90. The observer tasks shall be, in particular, to: - observe and monitor fishing and farming operations in compliance with the relevant ICCAT conservation and management measures. - sign the ICCAT transfer declarations and BCDs when he/she is in agreement that the information contained within them is consistent with his/her observations, - carry out such scientific work, for example collecting samples, as required by the Commission based on the directions from the SCRS.
+- 85. The ICCAT Regional observer tasks shall be, in particular, to: - observe and monitor fishing and farming operations in compliance with the relevant ICCAT conservation and management measures, including access to stereoscopic camera footages at the time of caging that enables the measuring of length and estimating the corresponding weight; - sign the ICCAT transfer declarations and BCDs when he/she is in agreement that the information contained within them is consistent with his/her observations.
+If he/she is not in agreement he/she should indicate his/her presence on the transfer declarations and BCDs and the reasons of disagreement quoting specifically the rule(s) or procedure(s) that has not been respected; - carry out such scientific work, for example collecting samples, as required by the Commission based on the directions from the SCRS.